 A crippling blizzard began Sunday afternoon and continued until noon the following day.
-It immobilized an area from West Virginia through Massachusetts and dumped 20.2" on Central Park, at the time the third greatest snow total in NYC history (13.6" fell today and 6.6" the next day, both records for the date).
-At one point five inches fell between 5-7:00 PM.
+It immobilized an area from West Virginia through Massachusetts, and dumped 20.2" on Central Park, which, at the time, was New York's third greatest snowfall (13.6" fell today, and 6.6" the next day - both records for the date).
+At one point, five inches fell between 5-7 PM.
 Besides the snow and wind, it was also quite cold, with a high/low of 22°/12°.
 (For a more in-depth account of the storm click here.)

 The first snow of the winter fell today, a light snow that accumulated 0.5" during the afternoon.
 This was the fourth winter of the past eight in which the first measurable snow didn't occur until January (average date is Dec.
 14).

-For the third year of the past four the year's first reading of 60° or milder happened in the first week of the year, a month earlier than average.
-(The other year's first 60+, in 2006, was on 1/9.)
+For the third year of the past four, the year's first reading of 60° or milder happened in the first week of the year, a month earlier than average.
+(The one year of the four that didn't have its first 60+ in the first week of January, 2006, had it happen on 1/9.)